 How do you handle summertime treats with your kids?
 I’d love to hear about it in the comments!

 Want to take the stress out of feeding your family?
-Try a two-week free trial of The Scramble to see how simple getting family-friendly, delicious food on the table can be.
+Try a free trial of The Scramble to see how simple getting family-friendly, delicious food on the table can be.